gaoisbest/NLP-Projects/Sequence labeling - NER/README.md

 There are total eight categories here (i.e., shoe, digital, jewelry, bag, facial mask, watch, clothes, wine) and each category contains several brands.

 The initial source codes are from [5], the following shows the key points about the codes:
-- The model input is the concatenation of character embedding and word embedding
+- The model input is the concatenation of character embedding and word embedding.
 - How to initialize the pre-trained character embedding ?
 Please see `create_model` method in `train.py`.
   - `old_weights = sess.run(model.char_embeddings.read_value())`
   - `new_weights = load_pre_trained_embedding(old_weights)`